Zapier

 - Write actions: public `v1` subscriber, tag, form, landing page, and sequence endpoints.

-The Zapier release mirrors Kit's public Zapier surface where Mailrith has equivalent product concepts: subscriber form, landing page, sequence, tag, unsubscribe, bounce, complaint, and subscriber events; subscriber form/sequence/tag write actions; raw authenticated API requests; and subscriber search.
+The Zapier release matches Kit's public Zapier features where Mailrith has equivalent product concepts.
+Supported areas include subscriber form, landing page, sequence, tag, unsubscribe, bounce, complaint, and subscriber events; subscriber form, sequence, and tag write actions; raw authenticated API requests; and subscriber search.

 Keep the first public Zapier version stable.
-Zapier now checks schema-level breaking changes during promotion, so removing triggers, changing auth type, or making optional inputs required should be treated as a major-version change.
+Zapier now checks for schema-level breaking changes during promotion.
+Treat removing triggers, changing the auth type, or changing optional inputs to required inputs as a major-version change.

 - Triggers: `New Form Subscriber`, `New Landing Page Subscriber`, `New Sequence Subscriber`, `Subscriber Updated`, `Tag Added to Subscriber`, `New Unsubscribe`, `Subscriber Bounced`, `Subscriber Complained`, `New Subscriber`, and `Tag Removed from Subscriber`.